Miguel Cardona: Career

-Secretary of Education
+Secretary of Education (2021–2025)

+Nomination and confirmation

-In December 2020, Cardona emerged as a candidate for United States Secretary of Education in Joe Biden's cabinet.
+In December 2020, Cardona emerged as a candidate for United States secretary of education in Joe Biden's cabinet.
 Biden began to lean toward Cardona over two other "high-profile" teachers' union leaders, Lily Eskelsen García and Randi Weingarten.
-By choosing Cardona over the two, Biden "appeared to have sidestepped any sibling rivalry between the NEA and AFT".
+By choosing Cardona over the two, Biden "appeared to have sidestepped any sibling rivalry between the NEA and AFT."

-Cardona was brought to the attention of Biden by Linda Darling-Hammond, the leader of the transition's Education Secretary search efforts, a role she also filled for Barack Obama in 2008.
+Cardona was brought to the attention of Biden by Linda Darling-Hammond, the leader of the transition's education secretary search efforts, a role she also filled for Barack Obama in 2008.
 Darling-Hammond and Cardona had worked together on numerous projects.
 Politico noted that "Hispanic lawmakers are stressing in particular the need for a Latina to join the administration."

 Cardona appeared before the Senate Committee on Health, Education, Labor and Pensions on February 3, 2021.
 On February 25, his nomination was advanced by the Senate on a cloture vote of 66–32.
-Cardona was confirmed on March 1, 2021 by a 64–33 vote.

-Cardona took his oath of office on March 1, 2021 and was ceremonially sworn in by Vice President Kamala Harris on March 2, 2021.
+Cardona was confirmed on March 1, 2021, by a 64–33 vote.
+Cardona took his oath of office on March 1, 2021, and was ceremonially sworn in by Vice President Kamala Harris on March 2, 2021.

-In 2021, Cardona solicited a letter from the National School Boards Association to the U.S. Department of Justice asking for federal assistance with what the letter called a "growing number of threats of violence and acts of intimidation."
-The letter cited examples in several states and listed federal statutes under which assistance could be provided, including "the PATRIOT Act in regards to domestic terrorism."
-Several Republican elected officials criticized the letter's reference to domestic terrorism and called for Cardona to resign.
+Tenure

+Throughout his tenure as Secretary of Education, Cardona has been responsible for implementing several forms of forgiveness for student loans.
+The administration's most sweeping attempt to do so, which would have forgiven about $430 billion in student loan principles, was struck down by the Supreme Court on June 30, 2023, in Biden v.
+Nebraska.
+Since the Biden v.
+Nebraska decision, Cardona has announced a series of smaller and more targeted student loan forgiveness programs, and the Department of Education has reemphasized the Public Service Loan Forgiveness program to reduce the student debt of people working full-time in public service.
+In December 2023, Cardona announced that the administration had forgiven about $132 billion of student debt in its first three years.
+At President Joe Biden’s 2024 State of The Union, Cardona was the designated survivor.

+In December 2023, simplified Free Application for Federal Student Aid (FAFSA) forms were released after a two-month delay.
+By late March 2024, there was a backlog of 6 million applications.
+On April 26, the Education Department announced that the top official in charge of federal financial student aid would step down.
+Colleges across the country were obliged to delay their decision deadlines as students were still waiting for financial aid offers.
+On April 30, Cardona was questioned at a congressional hearing about the troubled introduction of the new form.
+On May 7, Cardona apologized at another congressional hearing.

 Personal life

 In 2002, Cardona married Marissa Pérez, a family-school liaison.
 Pérez was named Miss Connecticut in 2001 and Miss Connecticut Teen USA in 1996.
-Cardona and his wife have two children: a son, Miguel, Jr., and a daughter, Celine.
+Cardona and his wife have two children: a son, Miguel Jr., and a daughter, Celine.
 Cardona is Catholic.